 Many nations have agreed to limit emissions of "greenhouse gases," or GHGs, pursuant to the United Nations Framework Convention on Climate Change, also known as the "Kyoto Protocol."
 Methane, a primary component of natural gas, and carbon dioxide, a by-product of the burning of coal, oil, natural gas and refined petroleum products, are GHGs regulated by the Kyoto Protocol.
 The United States signed, but did not ratify, the Kyoto Protocol.
 Although the United States is not participating in the Kyoto Protocol at this time, several states or geographic regions have adopted legislation and regulations to reduce emissions of GHGs.
+In December 2015, the United States was one of 195 countries to sign the so-called Paris Agreement.
+This Agreement also requires ratification to be effective.
 The EPA has adopted two sets of related rules, one of which purports to regulate emissions of GHGs from motor vehicles, and the other of which regulates emissions of GHGs from large stationary sources of emissions such as power plants or industrial facilities.
 The EPA finalized the motor vehicle rule in April 2010, and it became effective in January 2011.
 The EPA adopted the stationary source rule, also known as the "Tailoring Rule," in May 2010, and it became effective in January 2011.
-Additionally, in September 2009, the EPA issued a final rule requiring the reporting of GHG emissions from specified large GHG emission sources in the United States, including soda ash manufacturers, beginning in 2011 for emissions occurring in 2010.
-In addition, the EPA has continued to adopt GHG regulations of other industries, such as the March 2012 proposed GHG rule restricting future development of coal-fired power plants.
+September 2009, the EPA issued a final rule requiring the reporting of GHG emissions from specified large GHG emission sources in the United States, such as the March 2012 proposed GHG rule restricting future development of coal-fired power plants and the EPA has continued to focus on the reduction of greenhouse gas emissions from power plants under the recently adopted Clean Power Plant.
+The Supreme Court of the United States has issued a stay until litigation over its legality is finished.
 As a result of this continued regulatory focus, future GHG regulations of the soda ash industry remain a possibility.